ariard/lightning-rfc/12-offer-encoding.md

   - MUST reject the invoice if `description` is not present.
   - MUST reject the invoice if `timestamp` is not present.
   - MUST reject the invoice if `payment_hash` is not present.
+  - if `relative_expiry` is present:
+    - MUST reject the invoice if the current time since 1970-01-01 UTC is greater than `timestamp` plus `seconds_from_timestamp`.
+  - otherwise:
+    - MUST reject the invoice if the current time since 1970-01-01 UTC is greater than `timestamp` plus 7200.
   - if `blinded_path` is present:
     - MUST reject the invoice if `blinded_payinfo` is not present.
     - MUST reject the invoice if `blinded_payinfo` does not contain exactly as many `payinfo` as total `onionmsg_path` in `blinded_path`.